 Do you take the time to say “I love you” like you mean it?

 But isn’t it the same with “I love you” I thought.
-“I love you” often seems meaningless on par with “See you later” and “call you maybe.”
-Three little words that stand for nothing.
+When it’s too general “I love you” often seems meaningless on par with “See you later” and “call you later.”

-What do we really mean by “I love you” when we say it from the bottom of our hearts?
+What do we really mean when we say “I love you” to our family members from the bottom of our hearts?